 Typical job titles: data scientist, senior data scientist, data architect, data engineer, data mining engineer, senior business analyst,

-Mid-level positions may involve many of the same duties as entry-level roles, with an added layer of seniority and ownership.
+Mid-level data scientist positions may involve many of the same duties or responsibilities as entry-level roles, with an added layer of seniority and ownership.

 “There are overlaps to entry-level labels,” says Ugrinsky, “but usually just with the word manager [or senior] added.”

-In mid-level positions, you are expected to have a strong understanding of how the business uses data to overcome obstacles.
-You should also have the ability to take a problem and quickly determine the right approach to solving it.
+In mid-level positions, you are expected to have a stronger understanding of how the business can use data to overcome obstacles and the ability to take a problem and determine the right approach to solving it.